 This week is World Reflexology Week, a national awareness day for the practice of reflexology, which we are supporting here at Acupuncture That Works.
-We provide Reflexology services, but some of you may be wondering exactly what it is, and what the benefits of it are.
+Some of you may be wondering exactly what it is, and what the benefits of it are.

 Reflexology is an ancient Chinese practice of manual therapy focusing on the feet, which is becoming increasingly popular as a modern holistic therapy to relieve pain and stress.